-Follow the procedure listed in After working inside your system.
+Follow the procedure listed in After working inside your system on page 66.

 Removing the air shroud

 CAUTION: Never operate your system with the air shroud removed.
 The system may get overheated quickly, resulting in shutdown of the system and loss of data.